nwallace/awesome_form/README.md

 AwesomeForm makes it easy to write a form object for your views without polluting your model with logic that doesn't belong there.

-## Installation

-Add this to your Gemfile:

-    gem 'awesome_form'

-Or install it yourself:

-    $ gem install awesome_form

 ## Usage

 ### A simple Rails example